 These innovative technologies address the sales environment today that is driven by data, technology, and speed.
 They are designed to improve collaboration between marketing and sales and are often seamless for both sales and marketing teams across a platform.
 The solutions collect, analyze and present an array of data relating to the sales process, including outreach and a potential customer’s behavior and responses, and then prioritize or implement actions based on that data.

 The category covers a variety of solutions do not fit precisely in a CRM or marketing automation label and includes areas such as sales intelligence, analytics, data visualization, automated email, email tracking, gamification, online video conferencing and social media, also encompassing tools to accelerate presentations, proposals, quotations, and contracts.

 The digitized information age has rapidly changed the dynamics of most sales environments.
-Sales organizations must turn to technology, data, and science, and take advantage of solutions to address the demands of today’s empowered and demanding buyers and provide them the information they need or require in a quick and timely manner.
+Sales organizations must turn to technology, data, and science and take advantage of solutions to address the demands of today’s empowered and demanding buyers and provide them the information they need or require in a quick and timely manner.
 Sales organizations must implement these technologies in order to be or remain competitive.
-It is not a matter of if an organization will embrace these solutions, but a matter of when.
+It is not a matter of whether an organization will embrace these solutions, but when.